iodigital-com/io-technology/data/blog/its-time-to-forget-your-passwords.md

 ### Benefits of using WebAuthn

 Now, some benefits will be addressed.
-These will be split up by customers (web application users) and product owners and security teams (web application owners).
+These will be split up by customers (web application users), product owners, and security teams (web application owners).

 Let's see how WebAuthn provides both parties with its benefits.